Ginbuna

 The ginbuna (Carassius langsdorfii), sometimes referred to as silver crucian carp or Japanese silver crucian carp, is a species of freshwater fish in the carp family (family Cyprinidae).
 It is native to lakes and rivers in Japan.

+Etymology

+The fish is believed to be named in honor of Georg Heinrich von Langsdorff, a Prussian naturalist and diplomat posted to Japan, who either collected or supplied holotype.

 Description

 Ginbuna is a deep- and thick-bodied fish with a terminal mouth and a large caudal fin.
 It possesses 5 anal fin rays, 41–57 gill rakers, and has 28–31 large lateral line scales.
 It reaches a maximum length of 39 cm.

 This species is parasitized by myxozoan cnidarians of the genus Myxobolus, which infest their gills.

 Taxonomy

 The ginbuna can be difficult to distinguish from the common goldfish (Carassius auratus), to which it is closely related.
 In fact, it has often been treated as a subspecies of goldfish.
 However, current genetic data suggests that the ginbuna is a distinct species.
 The ginbuna commonly hybridizes with other species in its genus where they come into contact, as well as with the closely related common carp.

 It is believed that the ginbuna originated as a hybrid of two different species, although the parent species are unknown.